 Clinical featuresThis section has been translated automatically.

 As it grows, there is usually constriction of the base, which is bordered by the epidermis in a collar-like fashion.
-The surface is often eroded, later ulcerated and covered with a black crust.
+The surface is often eroded, weeping, later ulcerated, and possibly covered with a bled-in black crust.

-The "uncomplicated" granuloma pyogenicum is distinguished from the (rare) bacterial nail-fold angiomatosis, which is more likely to be associated with the reactive granulation tissue in unguis incarnatus.
+Differentiate "uncomplicated" granuloma pyogenicum from (rare) bacterial nailfold angiomatosis, which is more likely to be associated with reactive granulation tissue in unguis incarnatus.

-Also belonging to the lobular capillary hangiomas of the type of granuloma pyogenicum are the rare eruptive, disseminated cases (satellitosis), which may occur after incomplete removal of the "primary tumor".
-In these cases osseous destruction has also been described.
+Also belonging to the lobular capillary hangiomas of the granuloma pyogenicum type are the rare eruptive disseminated cases (satellitosis), which may occur after incomplete removal of the "primary tumor".
+In these cases, osseous destruction has also been described.
 In this respect, the dignity of this rare form of manifestation remains questionable.

 HistologyThis section has been translated automatically.

-Exophytic, multilobularly structured, ripe cell (CD31+) capillary tumor in the papillary and reticular dermis.
-Missing or only thin epithelial coating.
-Numerous small or larger vascular spaces with erythrocyte clusters.
-In the upper parts of the tumour there is often a strong, inflammatory accompanying reaction with neutrophil granulocytes and lymphocytes in edematous connective tissue stroma.
-In sections, especially in the deeper parts, also solid tumour nodes with only a few vascular spaces.
+Exophytic, multilobular, mature cell (CD31+) capillary tumor in papillary and reticular dermis.
+Absent or only thin epithelial covering.
+Numerous small or larger vascular spaces with clusters of erythrocytes.
+In the upper parts of the tumor, there is often a vigorous accompanying inflammatory reaction with neutrophilic granulocytes and lymphocytes in the presence of edematous connective tissue stroma.
+In sections, especially in the deeper parts, also solid tumor nodules with only a few vascular spaces.
 Numerous mitoses (Ki-67 positivity is significantly increased), moderate endothelatypia.
-In late stages widened septa with receded vascular parenchyma.
+In late stages widened septa with regressed vascular parenchyma.